kekeli-the-light/shell_scripting/README.md

-# Learning shell scripting with the the Oreilly Classic Shell Scripting
+# Learning shell scripting with  the Oreilly Classic Shell Scripting